H.R. 7396: Native American Entrepreneurial Opportunity Act

 4

-The bill says support can be used for training, counseling, workshops, educational outreach, supplier events, and help accessing SBA entrepreneurial, capital, and contracting programs.
+The bill says that assistance can fund training, counseling, workshops, educational outreach, and supplier events, plus help accessing SBA's entrepreneurial, capital, and contracting programs.

 5

-The Assistant Administrator would help conduct Tribal consultation when SBA is considering changes to programs or procedures, giving Native communities a more direct role in shaping how those programs work.
+The Assistant Administrator would help conduct Tribal consultation when SBA weighs changes to its programs or procedures, giving Native communities a direct line into how those programs are shaped.

 6

-Each year until the office expires, SBA would have to report to Congress on clients served in Tribal communities, consultations conducted, and trainings held in Tribal country.
+Each year until the office sunsets, SBA would report to Congress on clients served in Tribal communities, consultations conducted, and trainings held in Tribal country.

 Who benefits from H.R.
 7396?